 But what do you do with puppy teeth once you find them?

-Most people probably just throw them out, or tuck them away somewhere safe, in a jewelry or memory box perhaps, as an oddity to look at every now and then.
-I did something a bit different.
+Most people probably just throw puppy teeth out, or tuck them away somewhere safe, in a jewelry or memory box perhaps, as an oddity to look at every now and then.
 I have a shadow box where I display paw and nose molds that I took from Kit.
-I wanted to include his puppy teeth, but in a way that would also keep the teeth from getting lost since they are so small.
-This is what I came up with...
+Somehow, I wanted to include his puppy teeth, but in a way that would also keep the teeth from getting lost since they are so small.

 If you are interested in preserving your puppy’s teeth the same way, here’s what you will need: